Definitions and Dimensions of Liveness

 6. Strategically predictive (adds inference of gross functionality)

-Unfortunately, I believe that Tanimoto’s hierarchy is no longer aligned with the contemporary definition of liveness, which (per Definition 2) is centered around giving programmers dynamic feedback.
+Unfortunately, I believe that Tanimoto’s hierarchy is no longer aligned with the contemporary definition of liveness, which (per the Feedback Definition) is centered around giving programmers dynamic feedback.
 His levels 1 & 2 do not require any liveness at all, in our sense of the word, and instead focus on the representation of code itself as a visual structure, which is neither sufficient nor necessary for any of our definitions of liveness.
 His levels 3 & 4 match our definition of liveness more closely, with the distinction between 3 and 4 arguably coming down to a difference of change granularity ().
 His levels 5 & 6 once again diverge from our definition of liveness, as they refer to the programming system anticipating the programmer’s future actions and synthesizing new code automatically.
-While this could, with a stretch, be deemed a form of feedback, it goes well beyond the goal of passive visibility that Definition 2 expresses.
+While this could, with a stretch, be deemed a form of feedback, it goes well beyond the goal of passive visibility that the Feedback Definition expresses.

 Conclusion